orientechnologies/orientdb-docs/admin/Configuration.md

 ##### command.timeout

 Default timeout for commands (in ms).
+Maximum number of milliseconds before a command is aborted.
+Its usage is limited to the legacy SQL executor (versions previous to 3.0); in v 3.0 and following, please use per-query TIMEOUT option (SQL).

 ```
 Setting name...: command.timeout